bagder/http3-explained/en/why-tcpudp.md

 However, in recent years efforts to create new transport protocols have almost entirely been halted because of the perceived difficulties to deploy them for real on the Internet.
-The amount of firewalls, NATs, routers and other middle-boxes that exist betweeen users and the servers that only know of and let TCP or UDP through is quite simply too many.
-Introducind another transport protocol makes N% of the connections fail because they are being blocked by boxes that see it not being UDP or TCP and thus evil or wrong somehow.
+The amount of firewalls, NATs, routers and other middle-boxes that exist between users and the servers that only know of and let TCP or UDP through is quite simply too many.
+Introducing another transport protocol makes N% of the connections fail because they are being blocked by boxes that see it not being UDP or TCP and thus evil or wrong somehow.
 The N% failure rate is often deemed too high to be worth the effort.